Marcos Martínez (actor): Omar Obaca

 In 2010, he was hired by satirical magazine NAH! to promote online streaming channel FWTV.
 As part of the marketing strategy devised by FWTV, Martínez starred in a series of satirical videos ahead of the 2015 general election in the role of "Omar Obaca", a fake presidential candidate whose name and presentation parodied Barack Obama.
 In the skits, Obaca makes a number of impossible promises, such as using government funds to make Lionel Messi return to play in Argentina, making Argentina an economic powerhouse by stealing from the United States Federal Reserve, paying Argentina’s national debt to China with caramel candy; and reducing crime by having "everyone dress up as the police".

 In total, Martínez starred in 30 short clips released on social media.
 The videos went viral and were extensively shared, reaching up to 7 million views on YouTube.
 Obaca's popularity led the marketing company to double down by plastering fake campaign posters across the Greater Buenos Aires with comedic slogans, such as "vote black" (a quip on blank vote, as "blank" and "white" are the same word in Spanish), and calling on voters to back "the first black president of Argentina".

 The Obaca campaign was discussed by mainstream media in Argentina and received international attention.
 Among Afro-Argentine circles, the character received mixed responses; Afro-Argentine activist groups condemned the character as a reproduction of harmful stereotypes.
 Martínez, on the other hand, defended his character contending that there were "much worse things" than a black politician in a suit who is broadly admired.

 Despite being a fictional candidate and his name not being on any ballots come election day, he received a number of write-in votes at the PASO primaries in August 2015.

 Martínez continued to perform as Obaca after the elections, such as during Barack Obama's 2016 state visit to Argentina, when he stood in vigil outside Ezeiza Airport waiting for the US president to arrive.

 Personal life

 Martínez has two children, a son and a daughter.
-As of 2021, he has retired from acting.